claudiomanuelboston/e28/p4/README.md

 * 3.7) Interview
 * 3.6) Logout page

-* Having the ability to Adding shows to the cart / removing shows to the cart
+* Having the ability to Adding shows to the cart / removing shows to the cart and calculating the price accordingly
 * Having the ability to create favorites